 The responsibility for the management and execution of technology and information in the organisation has been delegated to Exco.
 Information technology and operational technology functions are managed and governed separately through Exco subcommittees.
-The Operating Committee is responsible for operational technology and includes subcommittees dealing with technology and includes subcommittees dealing with technologies throughout their lifecycles.
+The Operating Committee is responsible for operational technology and includes subcommittees dealing with technical process governance, evaluating technology choices in the evolving energy landscape and monitoring technologies throughout their lifecycles.
 The Risk and Sustainability Committee is responsible for information technology and includes subcommittees dealing with Group IT management and operations, enterprise architecture and information technology risks, such as cyber security.